Fine-Tuning Image Classifiers with PyTorch and the timm library for Beginners

 Configure the Training Parameters

 Now, let’s configure the parameters for training.
-We’ll define the learning rate, number of training epochs, optimizer, learning rate scheduler, and performance metric and check for CUDA-capable GPU availability.
+We’ll define the learning rate, number of training epochs, optimizer, learning rate scheduler, and performance metric.
 The learning rate determines how much we adjust the model in response to the estimated error each time the weights are updated.
 Choosing an optimal learning rate is essential for good model performance.

 We’re using AdamW as our optimizer, which includes weight decay for regularization, and the OneCycleLR scheduler to adjust the learning rate during training.
 The one-cycle learning rate policy is a training approach where the learning rate starts low, increases gradually to a maximum, then decreases again, all within a single iteration or epoch, aiming to converge faster and yield better performance.